telerik/ajax-docs/controls/grid/application-scenarios/binary-images-and-upload-in-grid.md

 ---
 title: Binary Images and Upload in Grid
-page_title: Binary Images and Upload in Grid | UI for ASP.NET AJAX Documentation
+page_title: Binary Images and Upload in Grid | RadGrid for ASP.NET AJAX Documentation
 description: Binary Images and Upload in Grid
 slug: grid/application-scenarios/binary-images-and-upload-in-grid
 tags: binary,images,and,upload,in,grid